 ASA National Award for Teaching and Lecturing in Anthropology

 The Association of Social Anthropologists of the UK and the Commonwealth (ASA) welcomes nominations from ASA members for its annual Award: Teaching and Lecturing in Anthropology.
 This award valorises the contribution made by those teaching anthropology at all levels (including postgraduates who are significantly involved in teaching activities).
-The award provides the recipient with a year’s free membership of the Association, as well as giving public recognition to their teaching achievements.
-The award will be announced at the ASA’s annual conference, and noted on its website and in other media.
+The award provides the recipient with a year’s free membership of the Association and £100 book token, as well as giving public recognition to their teaching achievements.
+The award will be announced at the ASA’s annual conference (in Oxford in September), and noted on its website and in other media.

 The selection process and criteria